-This site is not an official site of Truro Anglican Church of Fairfax, VA.
-Instead it is an attempt by a frustrated member of the congregation to start a discussion on nutrition.
+This page is not an official site of Truro Anglican Church of Fairfax, VA.
+Instead it is an attempt by a frustrated member of its congregation to start a discussion on nutrition.
 Many organizations jealously guard access to their members.
 Churches are no exception.
 This type of control over free association and free speech sadly is one of the reasons why many people who love God avoid organized religion.

 A recent study shows that 70% of Americans are overweight or obese.
 Christians are even worse off since 76% are overweight or obese.
 At Truro, 89% of the clergy are overweight or obese.
 We need help.
 Sunday mornings have church groups raising funds albeit for good causes by selling doughnuts.
 Like most churches, little regard is given to WPN whenever food is served at church events.

 For example, even though warned that the World Health Organization (WHO) reported that all processed meats are classified as “Group 1“ carcinogens along with tobacco, asbestos, and plutonium, hot dogs are still served to our unsuspecting innocent children at church events.
 It is like the adults do not even care, even when it concerns their own children.

 Genesis 1:29 is clear, the plants are for food, not animals.
 The idea of Jesus slitting the throat of a lamb in His arms is incomprehensible to me.
 The Bible says that the good Shepherd lays down His life for His sheep; not the other way around.
 Much has been written about how Jesus and His disciples did not eat animal products.
 For example, Mr. Keith Akers in his book "The Lost Religion of Jesus" provides the basis of that determination.
 In this video, Mr. Akers explains how Jesus’ abhorrence of animal sacrifices culminating in the overturning of the tables in the temple, led to His crucifiction:

 In this second video David explains the many passages in the Bible that relate to consuming animal products: